grandonblake/eDucation/README.md

 # eDucation
-A simple locally-hosted School Management System using Java and MySQL.
+A simple locally-hosted School Management System using Java MySQL while implementing the Model-View-Controller Architecture.

 This project was a group effort that was submitted on Oct 14, 2021 as a Final Project requirement during my 2nd year in College.